A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Theoretical background

 \section{Theoretical background}

 The superconducting properties of a material arise from the formation of Cooper pairs due to interactions between electrons and phonons.
-The energy required to break a Cooper pair is $2\Delta$, where $\Delta$ is the superconductor's energy gap, which is related to the critical temperature $T_c$~\cite{Bardeen1957, Mattis1958}:.
+The energy required to break a Cooper pair is $2\Delta$, where $\Delta$ is the superconductor's energy gap, which is related to the critical temperature $T_c$~\cite{Bardeen1957, Mattis1958}:

 When Cooper pairs are broken, the resulting electrons are called quasiparticles.
 In a metal, the mobility of quasiparticles is limited by their short scattering distance.
 On the other hand, Cooper pairs can move freely and possess an inertia that causes a delay in their response to a changing field, giving rise to a kinetic inductance term $L_k$ in addition to the conventional magnetic inductance $L_m$.
 Kinetic inductance can be exploited to build cryogenics detectors.
 In particular, Microwave Kinetic Inductance Detectors (MKIDs) are LC resonators whose resonant frequency is sensitive to the interaction with photons.
-When a photon with energy greater than $2\Delta$ is absorbed by the resonator, it breaks Cooper pairs into quasiparticles, leading to an increase in the kinetic inductance which alters the resonant frequency of the MKID.
-To measure their response, MKIDs are usually capacitively coupled to a transmission line.

-To study the response of MKIDs, we must first consider them as components in a RF network.
+To study the response of MKIDs, we must first consider them as components in a Radio-Frequency (RF) network.
 An RF network can be described in terms of the relations between the incident and reflected waves at each of its ports, which can be organized in a complex-valued matrix known as the S-matrix.
-The response of a device can be expressed through the forward gain parameter $S_{21}=\frac{V_2^-}{V_1^+}$, where $V_2^-$ is the wave transmitted across it and $V_1^+$ is the incident one.
+The response of a two-port device can be expressed through the forward gain parameter $S_{21}=\frac{V_2^-}{V_1^+}$, where $V_2^-$ is the wave transmitted across it and $V_1^+$ is the incident one~\cite{pozar2011microwave}.

+MKIDs are usually capacitively coupled to a transmission line to measure their response.
 For an ideal capacitively coupled resonator of resonant frequency $f_0$, $S_{21}$ is given by~\cite{Schlaerth}:

-where $Q$ is the resonance's total quality factor, which represents the energy storage efficiency of the resonator, determining the sensitivity of the device.
+where $Q_{tot}$ is the resonance's total quality factor, which represents the energy storage efficiency of the resonator, determining the sensitivity of the device.
 It is defined as the ratio of the stored energy to the energy dissipated per cycle, or equivalently as the ratio of the resonant frequency to the resonance's bandwidth.
 The quality factor has two contributions:

 where $Q_c$ accounts for the capacitive coupling to the feedline, while $Q_i$ accounts for all other losses intrinsic to the resonator, including the resistive contribution due to quasiparticles and the presence of two-level systems on the material's surface~\cite{GaoTLS}.